flux-framework/rfc/spec_27.rst

 Free
 ====

-The job manager SHALL send a ``sched.free`` request when a job that is holding resources enters CLEANUP state.
+The job manager SHALL send one or more ``sched.free`` requests to release allocated resources to the scheduler.
 The request payload consists of a JSON object with the following REQUIRED keys:

 id